 III.1.10.3 Self-Scheduled Resources.

 A Resource that is Self-Scheduled shall be governed by the following principles and procedures.
 The minimum duration of a Self-Schedule for a Generator Asset or DARD shall not result in the Generator Asset or DARD operating for less than its Minimum Run Time.
 A Generator Asset that is online as a result of a Self-Schedule will be dispatched above its Economic Minimum Limit based on the economic merit of its Supply Offer.
 A DARD that is consuming as a result of a Self-Schedule may be dispatched above its Minimum Consumption Limit based on the economic merit of its Demand Bid.
-A Demand Response Resource shall not be Self-Scheduled.
+A Demand Response Resource or a Demand Response Distributed Energy Resource Aggregation shall not be Self-Scheduled.

 III.1.10.4 External Resources.